 Conclusions

-Whilst SSI following TPLO in dogs is a major complication, where it is successfully resolved, there is no effect on client assessed, long-term functional outcome.
-Dogs may require further surgical intervention (implant retrieval) to resolve SSI particularly when signs develop or are recognized later in the post-operative period.
+SSI following TPLO in dogs is a major complication, but when successfully resolved, there is no association between long-term functional outcome (as assessed by LOAD) and SSI.
+Dogs may require further surgical intervention (implant retrieval) to resolve particularly when signs of SSI develop or are recognized later in the post-operative period.
 Crossbreed dogs may be at lower risk of developing SSI following TPLO.

 References